US eyes January rollout of first projects to counter China’s Belt and Road, says official | Malay Mail

-WASHINGTON, Nov 9 — The United States plans to invest in five to 10 large infrastructure projects around the world in January as part of a broader Group of Seven initiative to counter China’s Belt and Road Initiative, a senior US official said on Monday.
+WASHINGTON, Nov 8 — The United States plans to invest in five to 10 large infrastructure projects around the world in January as part of a broader Group of Seven programme to counter China’s Belt and Road Initiative, a senior US official said today.

-A US delegation led by President Joe Biden’s deputy national security adviser, Daleep Singh, identified at least 10 promising projects in Senegal and Ghana during the latest in a series of “listening tours” last week, the official said.
+A US delegation led by President Joe Biden’s deputy national security adviser, Daleep Singh, identified at least 10 promising projects in Senegal and Ghana during a series of “listening tours” last week, the official said.

 A US delegation visited Ecuador, Panama and Colombia during a similar tour in early October, with another slated to visit Asia before year-end, the official said, without naming any specific Asian countries.

-The G7 B3W initiative is aimed at narrowing the $40 trillion in infrastructure investment that developing countries will need by 2035 and providing an alternative to problematic lending practices by China, officials have said.
+The G7 B3W initiative is aimed at partially meeting the US$40 trillion (RM166 trillion) in infrastructure investment that developing countries will need by 2035 and providing an alternative to problematic lending practices by China, officials have said.

 The United States will offer developing countries “the full range” of US financial tools, including equity stakes, loan guarantees, political insurance, grants and technical expertise to focus on climate, health, digital technology and gender equality, the official told reporters.